Home / Career Guides / Physical Therapy (PT) Assistant

 What is the role of a physical therapy assistant in a patient’s recovery?

 The assistant plays an integral role in a patient’s recovery process.
-They provide exercises and therapeutic treatments under the direction of a physical therapist, helping patients regain their strength, mobility, and confidence.
+They provide exercises and therapeutic treatments under the direction of a PT, helping patients regain their strength, mobility, and confidence.
 By tracking progress and reporting back to the therapist, they help tailor the treatment plan to the patient’s specific needs and goals.

 Is there room for career growth as a physical therapy assistant?